kumahq/kuma-website/app/_src/guides/transition-to-the-new-policies.md

 ---
-title: Transition to the new policies
+title: Migration to the new policies
 ---

 {{site.mesh_product_name}} provides two set of policies to configure proxies.